 Milanovac Lake (Jezero Milanovac)

-Milanovac jezero (Milanovac Lake) is the first and highest lake in Plitvice Lower Lakes, located on an altitude of 524 meters above the sea level.
+Milanovac jezero (Milanovac Lake) is the first and highest lake in Plitvice Lower Lakes, located at an altitude of 524 meters above sea level.
 It is among the smaller lakes in the whole lake system but the largest in the Lower Lakes.

 Need Entry Tickets to Plitvice Lakes National Park?
 Buy Now